Dotneteer/kliveide/design/generic-z80-machine.md

 ### Registers

-The Klive implementation contains all the registers available with the instrcution set.
-It also includes an internal register called `WZ` (some call it MEMPTR) that has important role in memory contention and determining the values of Bit 3 and 5 of the Z80 flags.
+The Klive implementation contains all the registers available with the instruction set.
+It also includes an internal register called `WZ` (some call it MEMPTR), which influences Bit 3 and 5 of the Z80 flags in many operations.

 ### Diagnostics capabilites

 The Z80 CPU implementation allows some special diagnostic features:
 - Signing memory read and write events (for the use of the Z80 virtual machine)
 - Signing I/O read and write events (for the use of the Z80 virtual machine)
-- Running in diagnostics mode, when it provides hooks that can call any JavaScript method used for logging and advanced diagnostics.
+- Running in diagnostics mode provides hooks that can call any JavaScript method used for logging and advanced diagnostics.

 ### CPU operation